 Nowadays, SaaS companies have to be ready to offer add-ons to their product, and many of them started having this approach to improve their customer satisfaction.
 Why?
 Because customers are looking for products that include integrations with their preferred cloud applications.

-You might already have some sort of native integrations within your SaaS company but, if you want to keep growing and be one of the first options in the market, you need to create as many product solutions as you can to maintain a good visibility in the market.
+You might already have some sort of native integration within your SaaS company, but, if you want to keep growing and be one of the first options in the market, you need to create as many product solutions as you can to maintain good visibility in the market.
 To do so, you should have a fluid integration experience to decide what kind of integrations will bring more benefits to your clients.

 Whether you build an in-house integration or choose to buy a third-party integration platform (iPaaS), think about how you will retain the existing customers and expand the product’s reach to fulfill the buyer’s requirements.